mattermost/docs/source/process/security.md

 1. Are incoming e-mails scanned for questionable file attachments?
    - Yes.

-1. Does the company use spam filtering software to reduce the amount of unsolicited e-mails?
+1. Does the company use spam filtering software to reduce the number of unsolicited e-mails?
    - Yes.

-1. Are e-mail attachments scanned by the anti-virus?
+1. Are e-mail attachments scanned by anti-virus software?
    - Yes.

 ### Business Resiliency